 The COVID-19 pandemic has changed the way the entire world works.
 Millions of Americans have been laid off or furloughed.
 The rise of remote work will not help those whose jobs are in jeopardy.
-COVID-19 was a trial by fire for many jobs and the traditional ones failed to adapt.
+COVID-19 was a trial by fire, and many traditional jobs failed to adapt.

-As these traditional jobs fail to adapt and get shoved out, jobs that require tech-based skills are on the rise.
-You may have lost your job due to the pandemic but the three steps below may prove helpful to give you the skills needed to rebound.
+As these traditional jobs get shoved out, jobs that require tech-based skills are on the rise.
+You may have lost your job due to the pandemic, but the three steps below may prove helpful to give you the skills needed to rebound.

 Enroll in a Bootcamp

 A report from FastCompany that came out in 2015 found that there were seven million job openings that involved coding skills.
-That was five years ago and that many jobs already existed.
-Those openings are only going to increase exponentially over the next decade.
+That was five years ago, and those openings are only going to increase exponentially over the next decade.
 Hopping on the coding train is the best bet for trying to secure a new job when the pandemic dies down.

 Diversify Your Skillset

 Another excellent strategy to follow if you lost your job due to the pandemic is to diversify your skillset.
 Truthfully, many people were laid off because their skills have become outdated when compared to new employees.
 As you probably guessed, those new skills are tech-based.

 As alluded to earlier, in-depth knowledge of coding or programming won’t be required to land a tech job in the future of work.
 If you have a creative side and are a fan of aesthetics and design, then consider becoming a web designer.
 Whenever you land on a website, a web designer was most likely responsible for the look and general feel of that site.
 People in this profession use psychology and design to draw a viewer’s eyes to certain areas of the website that can positively impact business analytics.